Mission Families Schools Therapists Community Platform

 65+ Languages

-When the patient doesn't speak English, tiles display in their language and the device speaks in the clinician's language.
+When the patient doesn't speak English, tiles display in their language and the board speaks in the clinician's language.
 Eliminates interpreter delays in critical moments.

 TinkySpeak supports every